 The days preceding Bakersfield (August 17-20) were spent in the court room for Morrison, followed by the aforementioned concert, then an extended performance the next night in San Diego, before leaving for England and an appearance at the 1970 Isle of Wight festival.
 The Doors would only perform a handful of times following the Bakersfield show, highlighting the historical importance of the concert and placing it in the correct context.

 In 2000, the Bright Midnight Sampler was released by the Doors as a compilation of surprises contained within the Doors musical vaults.
 Highlighted on the set was a ‘Love Me Two Times/Baby Please Don’t Go/St. James Infirmary/Love Me Two Times medley from the Bakersfield concert which was not included in the already circulating material.
 I suppose it is only a matter of time until this concert gets the ‘official’ treatment one can hope.
 There may be some sort of hold up as it’s been quite a while since the appearance of the ‘Love Me Two Times’ medley.
+Speculation is that Ray Manzarek vetoed the concert's release.
 The concert holds up well when looked at in context to the surrounding performances and it sounds great.
-In the 'rock room's humble opinion, the concert surpasses the Isle of Wight performance to come the following week.
+In the 'rock room's humble opinion, the concert far surpasses the Isle of Wight performance to come the following week.

 The tape cuts in with an already in progress ‘Roadhouse Blues’ the saunters along at a leisurely left coast pace.
 The band is clearly in no hurry and Morrison’s voice takes a little bit to get goin, but the end result is an enjoyable opening introduction to the evening, but in no way a blow out.